 A Coffee Shop and a Community With Heart

-In the spring of 2018, after being inspired by a growing spotlight on employers championing the abilities of adults with Intellectual and Developmental Disabilities (IDD), Lorna Heid decided to do the same in the Kennesaw community.
+After being inspired by a growing spotlight on employers championing the abilities of adults with Intellectual and Developmental Disabilities (IDD), Lorna Heid decided to do the same in the Kennesaw community.

 More than 75 percent of adults with IDD are unemployed.
 Many find themselves unable to fully showcase their abilities.
 For inspiration, Heid, had to look no further than her own daughter, Emma, who suffered a traumatic brain injury after contacting meningitis at birth.